 COURTHOUSE: Hours are 8:00 a.m. to 4:30 p.m.
-Masks are optional, but some offices may require masks, social distancing of 6 feet between citizens, offices allow 2 people in office at one time.
-Circuit Judges will have their own procedures for entering courtroom that will be put in place when face to face court resumes which at this time is scheduled for May 18th.
+Masks are required, social distancing of 6 feet between citizens, offices allow 2 people in office at one time.
+Circuit and District Judges will have their own procedures for entering courtroom.

 COURT ANNEX: Hours are 8:00 a.m. to 4:30 p.m.
-Masks are optional, social distancing of 6 feet between citizens, number of people allowed in the offices will be on an office by office basis.
-Circuit (Probate and Juvenile Divisions) and the District Court will have their own procedures for entering courtroom that will be put in place when face to face court resumes.
+Masks are required, social distancing of 6 feet between citizens, number of people allowed in the offices will be on an office by office basis.
+Circuit (Probate and Juvenile Divisions) and the District Court will have their own procedures for entering courtroom.

 VETERAN'S SERVICES: Veteran's or their families to be seen by appointment only.
-Masks are optional, social distancing of 6 feet between persons to be practiced.
+Masks are required, social distancing of 6 feet between persons to be practiced.

 JUVENILE SERVICES: Lobby will remain locked until approximately the first week of June.
 Wearing masks is recommended.
 Social distancing of 6 feet will be practiced.
 Currently seeing clients by appointment only.
 Due to the limited space in our lobby and offices, we are asking the clients to remain in their vehicle until summons to come inside the agency.